 The Lessons From Chicago

-According to Anne Henderson, Senior Fellow in the Community Involvement Project at the Annenberg Institute for School Reform, Harris and Robinson were right to question what kinds of school engagement are really effective for parents; she just thinks they looked at the wrong data.
+According to Anne Henderson, senior fellow in the Community Involvement Project at the Annenberg Institute for School Reform, Harris and Robinson were right to question what kinds of school engagement are really effective for parents; she just thinks they looked at the wrong data.
 “They were studying a bunch of government statistics, which are a mile wide and an inch deep,” she says.

 So, what’s the right data?
 Henderson’s glad you asked.

-The results of the CCSR study are dramatic, according to Henderson: “Schools that were strong in the area of parent-community ties were 4 times as likely to improve as those that were weak in this area.”
+The results of the CCSR study are dramatic, according to Henderson: “Schools that were strong in the area of parent-community ties were four times as likely to improve as those that were weak in this area.”

 Still, parent-community ties are just one factor that the study cites, so it would be oversimplifying to simply hold it up as proof that parental engagement with local schools is a worthwhile and effective means of improving those schools.

-Why Parents Are Only Part Of The Solution
+Why Parents Are Only Part of the Solution

-That’s important, says Henderson, but even more important is an understanding on the part of the administration and teachers that parental engagement is a 2-way street.
+Annenberg’s Henderson cautions that collaboration between parents and schools is not a panacea.
+The other four factors identified in the CCSR study — strong leadership, professional capacity, student-centered learning climate, and instructional guidance — need to be interwoven.
+That’s important, says Henderson, but even more important is an understanding on the part of the administration and teachers that parental engagement is a two-way street.
 “I’ve never seen a school make big improvements without actively working toward making parents their partners in educating the kids,” she says.

-Vito Borrello, the Executive Director of the National Association for Family, School, and Community Engagement, stresses that parents aren’t solely responsible for building relationships with the school.
+Vito Borrello, the executive director of the National Association for Family, School, and Community Engagement, stresses that parents aren’t solely responsible for building relationships with the school.
 The administration and teachers need to lay the groundwork.
 And parental engagement alone, without the other factors identified by the CCSR research, is “minimally impactful.”

 The School That Wasn’t Interested

-Nick Downey and his family moved to South Bend, IN halfway through his son’s kindergarten year.
+Nick Downey and his family moved to South Bend, Indiana, halfway through his son’s kindergarten year.
 The boy’s previous school was solid, with an active PTA, high parental involvement, and “great” teachers.
 Downey says that, even though they were moving their son into a district with a worse reputation, they felt “very confident that he would have a good experience, and grow every day.”